Birsdtall History, Family Crest & Coats of Arms

 The ancient roots of the Birsdtall family name are in the Anglo-Saxon culture.
 The name Birsdtall comes from when the family lived in Suffolk, where the family could be found since the early Middle Ages.

 Early Origins of the Birsdtall family

 Important Dates for the Birsdtall family

 This web page shows only a small excerpt of our Birsdtall research.
 Another 305 words (22 lines of text) covering the years 1086, 1206, 1230, 1273, 1273, 1316, 1500 and 1655 are included under the topic Early Birsdtall History in all our PDF Extended History products and printed products wherever possible.

 Birsdtall Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Birsdtall has appeared include Burstall, Burstal, Burstalle, Birstall, Birkestalle, Berstall, Byrstall, Burstow, Burstoe and many more.

 Early Notables of the Birsdtall family (pre 1700)

 More information is included under the topic Early Birsdtall Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Birsdtall family to the New World and Oceana
+Migration of the Birsdtall family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Birsdtall arrived in North America very early: Mary Harvey Bearsly, who came to Massachusetts in 1635; Joseph Bearsly, who arrived in Massachusetts in 1635; Agnes Kempe Birdsall, who settled in Boston in 1635.